rm511130/Tanzu-Workshop-TKGI/README.md

 - Now let's scale your App horizontally and then vertically:

 ```
-cf scale fact-user1 -i 5
+cf scale fact-$user -i 5
-cf app fact-user1
+cf app fact-$user
-cf scale fact-user1 -m 64M
+cf scale fact-$user -m 64M
-cf app fact-user1
+cf app fact-$user
 ```
 - Now let's create a shell into one of your App containers and learn more about it:

 ```
-cf ssh fact-user1                      # to create an ssh session into a container
+cf ssh fact-$user.                     # to create an ssh session into a container
 cat /etc/*release | head -4            # to verify which version of Linux is being used
 whoami                                 # to validate that you are not root
 ```
 - Continuing to use the shell session you started with the `cf ssh` command execute the following:

 ```
-for i in {2..50}; do kill -9 $i; done         # to force your container to crash
+for i in {2..50}; do kill -9 $i; done         # this will force your container to crash
 ```

 - Now let's check the status of your App:

 ```
-cf app fact-user1                      # to check the status of your App and all its instances
+cf app fact-$user                      # to check the status of your App and all its instances
 ```

 - Now let's check events & log aggregation.
 Execute the commands shown below:

 ```
-cf events fact-user1
+cf events fact-$user
-cf logs fact-user1 --recent
+cf logs fact-$user --recent
 ```

 - We could extend this Lab with App auto-scaling, or by using `cf bind-service` to bind your App to a database.
 Execute the following command to see the types of services that can be made available as self-service options to developers: